tck199732/spirit2024-scripts/README.md

 ### 0. Start
 ---------
 Copy the required files or clone the repository `git clone https://github.com/tck199732/spirit2024-scripts.git`.
 Assume you are running the scripts on `s063@ridfana04`, run `anarootlogin ${your_account_name}` to source everything you need.
+If you are working in your local machine, you need ROOT and ANAROOT installation.
+After that, modify the installation paths in `setup.sh` and source it when you start working.

 ### 1. Unpacker
 ----------------